navjeetgambhir/Chatbot/README.md

 Install Docker for desktop : follow this link for installation https://docs.docker.com/desktop/

-create virtual environment using the command python -m venv Chatbot
+create virtual environment using the command python -m venv Chatbot :Please refer this link for more details https://www.w3schools.com/python/python_virtualenv.asp

 Install all the libraries required using the command python -m pip install -r requirements.txt